WICG/dbsc/DBSCE/Overview.md

 - An IDP can specify its preferred ordered list of `HelperId`s in any response, and can request the browser to cache its preference for a specific duration (`HelperCacheTime`).
 The IDP which is capable of DBSC(E) can specify its `HelperIdList` in any communication(request/response) within the browser context.
 - The caching of `HelperId` is more beneficial for private local key helper for two reasons:
-  - Since the IDP is associated mostly with the same local key helper, it us unlikely to change often.
+  - Since the IDP is associated mostly with the same local key helper, it is unlikely to change often.
   - `long lived` binding statements are possible with private key local helper (more below), eliminating the need for an additional redirect to fetch the IDP nonce for the binding statement.
 - The IDP and the private local key helper can also leverage `long lived` binding statements.
 If the IdP can establish the proof of possession of the device by its own proprietary mechanism for a given request, then it can accept binding statements without requiring fresh `nonce` challenge for those.
 Once the device authentication is complete, the IDP can use the long lived binding statements for binding proof.
-Browser can cache those binding statements for further performance optimization.
+Browser can cache those binding statements for further performance optimization with an optional signal from the local key helper.
 - RP can combine the request for a DBSC(E) startsession as a part of the IDP redirection during sign-in.
 If the key generation and sign in are successful, the browser must intercept the response for the sign-in flow and append the new JWT proof (which is generated by the local key helper) on navigation to the RP.
-This allows the RP to avoid an additional round trip to initiate the DBSC(E) session.
+This allows the RP to avoid an additional round trip to initiate the DBSC(E) session, based on the URL (and optionally KeyId).

 ![IDPCallsPrivateLocalKeyHelper](./IDPCallsPrivateLocalKeyHelper.svg)